Premenstrual Dysphoric Disorder (PMDD)

 - PMDD is diagnosed by a symptom diary or chart in which a woman records her daily symptoms for at least two consecutive menstrual cycles.

 - PMDD is effectively treated by medications including SSRIs and drugs that suppress ovulation and the production of ovarian hormones.

 What is premenstrual dysphoric disorder (PMDD)?

-The American College of Obstetricians and Gynecologists estimates that at least 85 recent of menstruating women have at least one PMS symptom as part of their monthly cycle.
+The American College of Obstetricians and Gynecologists estimates that at least 85 percent of menstruating women have at least one PMS symptom as part of their monthly cycle.
 PMS is much more common than PMDD.
 You must have 5 or more of the symptoms listed above to be diagnosed with PMDD.

 Biologic, psychological, environmental, and social factors all seem to play a part in PMDD.
 It is important to note that PMDD is not the fault of the woman suffering from it or the result of a "weak" or unstable personality.
-It is also not something that is "all in the woman' head."
+It is also not something that is "all in the woman's head."
 Rather, PMDD is a medical illness that impacts only 3% to 8% of women.
 Fortunately, it can be treated by a health care professional with behavioral and pharmaceutical options.